lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### Portrait Mode Screen Orientation

-All the precompiled firmwares on [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder support the standard screen orientation.
+All the precompiled firmwares on [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder support the standard (horizontal) screen orientation.

 In case the TFT needs to be placed with a vertical orientation (e.g. 90°), the firmware needs to be compiled with the portrait mode support:

-- Start VSCode
+- Start VSC
 - Open `platformio.ini`
 - Uncomment (remove the leading `;` character) the following line:

   `;  -DPORTRAIT_MODE="_portrait"  ; uncomment here to enable Portrait Mode .bin firmware generation`

 - Compile the firmware
 - The binary file named `BIGTREE_TFT*_V*.*.*.x_portrait.bin` is created (see the presence of the **_portrait** suffix)
 - Rename the binary file to the standard name `BIGTREE_TFT*_V*.*.*.x.bin`